manuelfedele/manuelfedele.github.io/_posts/2020-05-02-amazon-echo-plus-as-ubuntu-20.04-bluetooth-speaker.md

 The only workaround I found at the moment to avoid this, is to **pair the Echo Plus while you're playing some audio on your Ubuntu machine**.

 I just unpaired the devices, then started a YouTube video on my Ubuntu machine and then repeated the steps above.
-A that poin I've been able to send audio to my Echo Plus.
+A that point I've been able to send audio to my Echo Plus.